Muyun2023/LibEase/README.md

 ## Goal

-- Create a React-based Single Page Application (SPA) using Vite
+- A React-based Single Page Application (SPA) using Vite
 - This web app appear "complete"
   - No fake screens/views/pages
   - No lorem ipsum-like text